jbmorch/tinytapeout/docs/info.md

 ## How it works

-The goal is to create an 8-line counter, similar to a 4017 decade counter but with only 8 outputs instead of 10.
+The goal is to create an 8-line counter, similar to a TI CD4022B decade counter with 8 outputs.

 ## How to test